 At this step, concepts referred to by the narrative are identified and represented as data elements within a data dictionary.
 This content typically takes the form of a spreadsheet, or even a table within a text document, and identifies, for each data element:

-When opioids are started, providers should prescribe the lowest effective dosage.
-Providers should use caution when prescribing opioids at any dosage, should carefully reassess evidence of individual benefits and risks when considering increasing dosage to ≥50 morphine milligram equivalents (MME)/day, and should avoid increasing dosage to ≥90 MME/day or carefully justify a decision to titrate dosage to >90 MME/day (recommendation category: A, evidence type: 3).
+When opioids are initiated for opioid-naïve patients with acute, subacute, or chronic pain, clinicians should prescribe the lowest effective dosage.
+If opioids are continued for subacute or chronic pain, clinicians should use caution when prescribing opioids at any dosage, should carefully evaluate individual benefits and risks when considering increasing dosage, and should avoid increasing dosage above levels likely to yield diminishing returns in benefits relative to risks to patients (recommendation category: A, evidence type: 3).

 The following functional description illustrates, in precise and clinical terms, how the recommendation could be applied in a clinical setting: